Last updated on October 25th, 2020 at 02:18 pm

 Currently, Rory products don’t have the same level of online reviews, but we’re hoping the menopausal women blogosphere comes out with som soon!

-Which do we recommend, Gennev or Rory?
+The Verdict: Which online menopause treatment platform do we recommend, Gennev or Rory?

 With our lives getting busier and convenience being a real selling point for up and coming companies, telemedicine might just be the answer to a lot of our prayers.